hzget/hzget.github.io/programming/performance/multicore.md

 The golang dev environ provides goroutines to run slides of codes.
-The GPM mechnism helps to make sure that goroutines works correctly with the system.
+The GPM mechnism helps to make sure that goroutines works correctly with the os scheduler.

 * G - goroutine
-* P - the thread
+* P - a queue consisting of G's (goroutines)
-* M - the core to run a thread
+* M - OS thread, M stands for machine

+One P connects with one M. Each time the Go Scheduler takes one G from the P and run it on the M.

-Suppose there're only one core in the hardware, but the app can opens one thread but many goroutines.
+Suppose there're only one core in the hardware, and the app can opens one thread but many goroutines.

-Specifically, the thread runs on the core, and the goroutines take turns to make use of the thread to run.
+Specifically, the thread runs on the core, and the goroutines take turns to be run in the thread.
 Switching goroutines will not stop the thread -- it is always in the running status.
-There's no context switch, thus no wastes of instructions for (re)storing registers and updating caches.
+There's no context switch, thus no wastes of instructions for (re)storing registers and updating cache lines.

 Here's the question: